-- 1 Click Start and then Control Panel.
+- Click Start and then Control Panel.

-- 2 Click Printers and Other Hardware.
+- Click Printers and Other Hardware.

-- 3 Click Mouse.
+- Click Mouse.

 - 4 Click the Buttons tab.

-- 5 Select your preferences in the Button Selection box, and then click Apply to install your settings.
+- 5 Select your preferences in the Button Selection box, and then click Apply to apply your settings.
 You may need to press the Tab key and the ↑ and ↓ keys to make your selections.

 - 6 Click OK to close the window.